 What Is a Trust Account and How Does It Work?

-There are many facets to accounting; trust accounts is one of them.
+There are many facets to accounting; trust accounts are one of them.
 If you’re new to trust accounts, then your understanding of them may only be that the wealthy set them up for their children’s inheritance.
 Well, this isn’t all that accurate.
 While they can be used in this manner, they are more useful and practical in a variety of other circumstances.

 What is a Trust Account